PlainsightAI/legacy-docs/overview.md

 A device is anything that provides sensor data to the platform.
 These can include mobile devices, watches, headsets, or other IoT sensors such as thermostats.

 ## How do devices connect to a channel?
-Device sensor data is ingested into Sense 2.0 through the [Ingress API](http://docs.sixgill.com/ingress-api.html).
+Device sensor data is ingested into the platform through the [Ingress API](http://docs.sixgill.com/ingress-api.html).
 For Android and iOS devices, this can be done by integrating the Sense SDK into a mobile app.
 The SDK handles sensor gathering at configurable intervals, and automatically sends the data to the Ingress API.
 The SDKs are authenticated using the API keys for their respective channels.